 James W. Plunkett, III is the Coordinator of Interpreting Services and the Language Access Program of the District of Columbia Courts.
 Since 2001, he has been responsible for prospecting, testing, qualifying and contracting free-lance interpreters for in- and out-of-court proceedings.
 More recently, he has been overseeing the DC Courts Language Access Plan to ensure that LEP customers have the same access to justice and court services as English speakers.
 He also assists in the training of new judges and court personnel on how to work with court interpreters and LEP court users.

-Mr. Plunkett is certified by the Administrative Office of the U.S. Courts as a Spanish and English court interpreter.
+James is certified by the Administrative Office of the U.S. Courts as a Spanish and English court interpreter.
 He is an oral exam rater for a national credentialing program for interpreters.
-Mr. Plunkett worked as a court interpreter for the 13th Judicial Circuit in Tampa, Florida for almost seven years before moving to the DC metropolitan area.
+James worked as a court interpreter for the 13th Judicial Circuit in Tampa, Florida for almost seven years before moving to the DC metropolitan area.
 He holds a B.A. in General Social Studies from Providence College, Rhode Island and was raised in Lima, Peru.

 10015 Old Columbia Rd.,